zotonic/zotonic/doc/dev/releasenotes/rel_0.8.0.rst

 - action_admin_dialog_edit_basics: custom action= argument(s)
 - admin: use catinclude for _edit_media template, so it can be overridden.
 - filter_index_of: Removed debug statements
-- lower/upper filters now try to convert their argument to a list if it's not.
+- lower/upper filters now try to convert their argument to a list if it’s not.
 - m_rsc_update emptied the pivot_date_* fields when ``date_`` fields where not part of the update.
 - mod_admin: Made the title of uploaded file optional.
 - mod_admin: Press "enter" now saves the edit page.